 He is a graduate of the prestigious Adler Fellowship at San Francisco Opera where he enjoyed performing the Steersman in Der Fliegende Holländer, Vitek in Janacek’s The Makropulos Case, and Gherardo in Puccini’s Gianni Schicchi.

 Highlights of this season include: Alfred in Die Fledermaus, as well as McAlpine in John Estacio’s Filumena with Calgary Opera; The Shepherd in Stravinsky’s Oedipus Rex with the Philharmonia Orchestra of London under the baton of Essa Pekka Salonen; Charles Mair in Louis Riel by Harry Somers with Canadian Opera Company, the National Arts Center of Canada and Festival d’Opéra de Québec.

-Thomas holds three degrees in music performance: a bachelor’s from Brigham Young University, a master’s from The University of Michigan and a doctorate from Florida State University.
-He is a past winner of the Concours International de Chant de Canari, France and a semi-finalist in the Monserrat Caballé Competition.
+Thomas holds three degrees in music performance: a bachelor’s from Brigham Young University, a master’s from The University of Michigan and a doctorate (abd) from Florida State University.
+He is a past winner of the Concours International de Chant de Canari, France and a semi-finalist in the Monserrat Caballé Competition in Zaragoza, Spain.